GrahamDoskoch/PulsarOfTheDay/README.md

 directory = \path\to\file\
 database = 'psrcat.db'
 ```
 The two non-standard libraries used here are Astropy and Tweepy; the latter really only matters if you're tweeting.
+You could really just remove that import if you don't have Tweepy installed and are just running the script locally.